Best Places to Live Near Boulder, CO

 Boulder frequently gets high rankings for its promotion of a healthy lifestyle and high quality of life.
 Throughout its history, the city has adopted several growth management policies and ordinances designed to preserve the surrounding mountain backdrop from development.

-Those interested in moving to Boulder should consider the city's best nearby places to live.
+Those interested in moving to the area should consider this list of the best places to live near Boulder.

 - Sports complex

 Superior is located in Boulder County, about eight miles southeast of Boulder.
 The community has a population of about 12,921 residents.

 Superior was built on the coal mining industry, dating back to the late 19th century when coal was discovered on a local farm.
 The town reportedly got its name from the superior quality of coal.
 Mining remained a major economic force until 1945, when the industrial mine closed.
 The town reverted to a small ranching and farming community, with a population hovering around only 250, until the late 1990s when subdivisions began to sprout up and the population grew by the thousands.

 Superior offers residents about 27 miles of trails and nearly 600 acres of parks and green space, making up over 23 percent of the town's land area.
 The town also operates two swimming pools, as well a tennis court.
 Superior has also begun putting a focus on the arts.

 Louisville has a population of about 20,148 residents and is located less than 10 miles southeast of Boulder.
 The city got its start in 1877 as a rough mining community, transitioning to a suburban residential community when the mines closed in the 1950s.
 The city has been recognized as one of the top 100 best places to live in the U.S. for multiple years between 2007 and 2017.

 Louisville is the home of several high-tech companies.
 Its historic downtown includes a pavilion used as a concert venue.
 The pavilion is also the location for the community's weekly street fair in the summer and an ice rink in the winter.